AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD

 \subsection{Evaluation Metrics}

-We assess the performance of the OptiQKD ML-optimized controller using both security and operational throughput metrics.
+We assess the performance of the AML-QKD ML-optimized controller using both security and operational throughput metrics.

-\begin{itemize} \item Secure Key Rate (SKR): The primary objective of the OptiQKD framework is the maximization of the secure key rate, measured both as a per-pulse probability $R_{\mathrm{sec}}^{\mathrm{(pp)}}$ and an aggregate throughput in bits-per-second (bps).
-We calculate the SKR using protocol-specific Devetak–Winter expressions (Eqs.~\eqref{eq:bb84_rate}, \eqref{eq:e91_rate}, \eqref{eq:cow_rate}), incorporating decoy-state bounds for BB84 as established in \cite{ma2005practical}.
+\begin{itemize} \item Secure Key Rate (SKR): The primary objective of the AML-QKD framework is the maximization of the secure key rate, measured both as a per-pulse probability $R_{\mathrm{sec}}^{\mathrm{(pp)}}$ and an aggregate throughput in bits-per-second (bps).
+We calculate the SKR using the standard protocol-specific Devetak–Winter expressions defined in Eq.~\ref{eq:bb84_rate}, Eq.~\ref{eq:e91_rate}, and Eq.~\ref{eq:cow_rate}, incorporating decoy-state bounds for BB84 as established in \cite{ma2005practical}.
 The aggregate throughput is defined as $R_{\mathrm{sec}}^{\mathrm{(bps)}}=f_{\mathrm{rep}}\,R_{\mathrm{sec}}^{\mathrm{(pp)}}$, accounting for the sifting factor $q$.
-To reflect realistic deployment constraints, we report \emph{finite-key} rates by subtracting a finite-size penalty $\Delta_{\mathrm{FK}}(N,\varepsilon)$ for a block size $N$, maintaining a stringent security level of $\varepsilon=10^{-10}$ in accordance with composable security proofs \cite{sutton2018}.
+To reflect realistic deployment constraints, we report \emph{finite-key} rates by subtracting a finite-size penalty $\Delta_{\mathrm{FK}}(N,\varepsilon)$ for a block size $N$, maintaining a stringent security level of $\varepsilon=10^{-10}$ in accordance with composable security proofs \cite{renner2005,maurer1993,PhysRevA.81.012318}.

 \item Quantum Bit Error Rate (QBER): The QBER serves as the fundamental constraint on the RL agent's policy, representing the ratio of erroneous bits to the total number of sifted bits.
-We monitor aggregate and per-basis error rates, applying Wilson score intervals to determine 95\% confidence intervals (CIs) for each measurement block \cite{gisin2002quantum}.
-The OptiQKD framework is designed to optimize system parameters (such as $\mu$ and phase-alignment) to keep the QBER below the critical theoretical threshold ($E_{\text{threshold}} \approx 11\%$ for BB84/E91), beyond which the session is aborted due to insufficient secret information \cite{scarani2009security}.
+We monitor aggregate and per-basis error rates, applying Wilson score intervals to determine 95\% confidence intervals (CIs) for each measurement block \cite{gisin2002}.
+The AML-QKD framework is designed to optimize system parameters (such as $\mu$ and phase-alignment) to keep the QBER below the critical theoretical threshold ($E_{\text{threshold}} \approx 11\%$ for BB84/E91), beyond which the session is aborted due to insufficient secret information \cite{scarani2009security_rmp}.